How to Get Started with an Industrial Marketing Strategy in 2026

 Much of what’s written on the web about marketing is specific to B2C (business-to-consumer) marketing.
 While there’s also some content discussing broad-based B2B marketing, industrial B2B marketing is unique.
 In our specialized niche working with companies in B2B technical industries, we see these common traits among our industrial marketing clients:

-Complex products & services
+Marketing complex products & services

-Industrial products and services are often complex and difficult to explain and understand, especially to those not familiar with the specific applications and use cases.
+Industrial products and services are often complex and difficult to explain and understand, especially for those not familiar with the specific applications and use cases.
 Products are often customized, difficult to specify, and services are often bundled with them.

 Very often, industrial marketing needs to serve an educational purpose as well as providing specs, data, features and benefits.

-While many B2C brands can appeal to a very wide audience, B2B industrial marketing strategies need to hone in tightly to the very specific niche audience of those who have a use for your products and services.
+While many B2C brands can appeal to a very wide audience, B2B industrial marketing strategies need to hone in tightly on the very specific niche audience of those who have a use for your products and services.
 Engineers or other technical individuals in specific markets or applications are often primary website visitors and purchase influencers.

 Long sales cycles

 Most B2B industrial purchases are major, considered purchases.
-The value of an individual closed sale is typically quite large, and the relationship between purchaser and vendor can be strategically crucial to the success of the both companies.
+The value of an individual closed sale is typically quite large, and the relationship between purchaser and vendor can be strategically crucial to the success of both companies.
 These are the opposite of impulse buys.
 While brand perception plays a role, a great deal of information-sharing, trust-building, consulting and knowledge transfer often takes place over the course of a long cycle from initial lead to closed deal.

 Multiple personas